Sam Allardyce's men jumped five places in the Premier League table thanks to two late goals, although the Canaries had the better of the chances.

 By Liam Twomey

 It is just one win in 11 Premier League matches for the Canaries now.
-Hughton has been maligned for his conservative approach and lived up to it here, starting with a five-man midfield and only bringing on a second striker when his side were already behind with time slipping away.
+Hughton has been maligned for his conservative approach and lived up to it here, starting with a five-man midfield and only bringing on a second striker when his side was already behind with time slipping away.
 He will consider himself unlucky after the chances his side produced, but that may not save him.

 The 19-year-old winger’s ball over the top sent Snodgrass through on goal, but the Scot chose to shoot first time rather than take a touch and Adrian was able to make a comfortable save.

-West Ham began to get more possession as the half progressed, but were unable to create a noteworthy opportunity despite sending a series of crosses into the Norwich box - largely thanks to some fine defending from Bassong.
+West Ham began to get more possession as the half progressed, but was unable to create a noteworthy opportunity despite sending a series of crosses into the Norwich box — largely thanks to some fine defending from Bassong.

 Norwich threatened again just before the break as Alexander Tettey's strike from just inside the area was pushed round the post by the diving Adrian.

-Marco Boriello was sent on at half-time, replacing the ineffective Carlton Cole, and the on-loan Roma striker was almost presented with an instant chance, but Norwich goalkeeper John Ruddy was alert to clear the danger.
+Marco Boriello was sent on at halftime, replacing the ineffective Carlton Cole, and the on-loan Roma striker was almost presented with an instant chance, but Norwich goalkeeper John Ruddy was alert to clear the danger.